-Construction
+Construction:

-The Contract is a Hybrid Contract , where the Company will get Bid Project Cost as per Concession Agreement(CA) is ₹1,22,300 lakhs which will be increased by Price Index .
+The Contract is a Hybrid Contract , where the Company will get Bid Project Cost as per Concession Agreement(CA) is \leq 1,22,300 lakks (subject to any further descope during the construction period) which will be increased by Price Index .
 Thus the Contact is a mix of fixed Considertion and variable consideration in the form of Price Inflation Index.